Skip to content

 Your first request: curl and Python

-With a key in hand, here's how to use the Claude API in practice.
+With a key in hand, here's calling the API in practice.
 Start with curl — it proves the key works before you touch any SDK:

 curl https://api.anthropic.com/v1/messages \